NKI-CCB/imagene-analysis/README.md

 Integration of MRI and RNAseq data in the Imagene Project
 =========================================================

 Integration of MRI and RNAseq data of the Imagene project.
+Paper published in Radiology: "Radiogenomic analysis of breast cancer by linking MRI phenotypes with tumor gene expression." https://doi.org/10.1148/radiol.2020191453.

 To make a virtual environment for R and Python usage:
 ```sh